Biography

-Andreas van Zoelen studied saxophone and conducting at the Brabants Conservatorium in the Netherlands.
-After these studies with Jean Pennings and Jan Cober, he studied with Carina Raschèr, daughter of pioneer saxophonist Sigurd Raschèr.
-In the area of composing he enjoyed lessons with Alexandre Hrisanide and Jan van Dijk.
+Andreas van Zoelen is a saxophonist who is actively involved as a composer, arranger, scholar, and teacher.
+He studied saxophone and conducting at the Brabants Conservatorium in the Netherlands, under the guidance of Jean Pennings and Jan Cober.
+He furthered his studies with Carina Raschèr, the daughter of renowned saxophonist Sigurd Raschèr.
+Additionally, he received composition lessons from Alexandre Hrisanide and Jan van Dijk.

-He is the tenor saxophonist of the Raschèr Saxophone Quartet and professor of Classical Saxophone at the Fontys Academy of Music and Performing Arts
+He is the tenor saxophonist of the Raschèr Saxophone Quartet and professor of classical saxophone at Fontys Academy of Music and Performing Arts

-During his career, he has worked with many orchestras such as the Berlin Philharmonic Orchestra under Sir Simon Rattle, philharmonie zuidnederland, the Beethoven Orchestra Bonn and the SWR Symphonieorchester.
-Furthermore, he has collaborated with musicians such as Stewart Copeland (The Police), Daniel Kientzy, and Markus Stockhausen.
+Throughout his career, Andreas has collaborated with renowned orchestras, including the Berlin Philharmonic Orchestra under Sir Simon Rattle, philharmonie zuidnederland, the Beethoven Orchestra Bonn, and the SWR Symphonieorchester.
+He has also worked alongside notable musicians such as Stewart Copeland (The Police), Daniel Kientzy, and Markus Stockhausen.

 A promotor of new saxophone repertoire and a pioneer of the bass saxophone, over 140 works were written especially for Andreas van Zoelen, a list to which more works are being added every year.
 In 2021, the CD “For Now and Forever” was released, with several new works for tenor saxophone, in different combinations.